Jensen C-V8: Motorsport

+In popular culture

 A C-V8 Mk II was featured in the 1965 to 1966 ITC television series The Baron.
 Famous owners of Jensen C-V8s include actor Sean Connery of James Bond fame who owned a MKII Reg AUW 70B, the pop star Susan Maughan, the guitarist Dave Hill from the glam-rock band Slade whose car carried the registration YOB 1 and Sir Greg Knight MP, the Chair of the All Party Parliamentary Historic Vehicles Group.

-A CV-8 was featured in the 2015 BBC television series London Spy driven by the character Scottie.
+A C-V8 was featured in the 2015 BBC television series London Spy driven by the character Scottie.
 One was also featured in series 4 episode 5 of Minder.
 It was driven by Jimmy Nail and had registration number 324 PE.